mateuszn65/ElevatorSystem/readme.md

 ## Concept and Design

-First I've noticed there are two main problems to solve:
+###### I've identified two main problems to solve in the elevator system:

-- Decide which elevator to send to a floor when a pickup request is made
+1. Decide which elevator to send to a floor when a pickup request is made
-- Decide which floor to go to when there are multiple requests from within the elevator
+2. Decide which floor to go to when there are multiple requests from within the elevator

-Let's start with the second problem.
+###### Let's start with the second problem.
 There are two basic approaches to this problem:

 - First come first serve - This is simple but not efficient in terms of time and energy